Marketcircle/AXElements/README.markdown

 ## Getting Setup

-You need to have the OS X developer tools installed in build and install AXElements (sorry).
+You need to have the OS X command line tools installed in order to build and install AXElements, but you will also need Xcode in order to run the test suite (sorry).
 Go ahead and install the tools now if you haven't done that yet, I'll wait.
 Once you have the developer tools, you should install MacRuby, the latest nightly build is required.
 If you are on Snow Leopard, you will also need to install the